 Availability of financing options

-In case the buyers need a loan to purchase property in Singapore, they should ensure that the financing would be available before asking the Option to Purchase.
+In case the buyers need a loan to purchase property in Singapore, they should ensure that the financing would be available before asking for the Option to Purchase.
 This would prevent buyers from being sued if, for some reason, the bank declines the loan and would further exclude situations when buyers lose their option fee.
-Still, in current practice, buyers pay 1% option fee to sellers to get an option to purchase even before starting their research.
+Still, in current practice, buyers pay a 1% option fee to sellers to get an option to purchase even before starting their research.

-Option to Purchase, Payment and Title Transfer
+Option to Purchase, Payment, and Title Transfer

 Executing the Option to Purchase